Should New Hampshire institute a prescription monitoring program?

 Assistant Attorney General Philip Bradley told Foster's Daily Democrat: "No one is really able to intervene early now because they don't have that information.
 A prescription monitoring program lets a doctor know that patient is getting their drugs elsewhere and the prescription he's about to write may be a few too many."

 In addition to giving health providers access to the information, the legislation allowed access by law enforcement to the information.

-The law enforcement piece, in addition to the cost -- tabbed at about $2.2 to $3.5 million -- was raised as concerns during committee hearings on the measure.
+The law enforcement piece, in addition to the cost -- estimated at $2.2 to $3.5 million -- caused concern during committee hearings on the measure.

 "It needs to be more of a public health tool than a law enforcement tool," Bradley said to Foster's.

 SB 286, the bill passed in 2012, still allows for law enforcement access to the information, although only on a case-by-case basis.
 Additionally, patient information will be deleted from the database every six months, with the exception of information about patients suspected to be abusing drugs.

 The cost issue was addressed in the bill as follows: "All costs incurred by the board for the implementation and operation of the program shall be supported through grants, gifts, or user contributions."
 In the event that there is not enough funding for the program, the bill allows the pharmacy board to "curtail, temporarily suspend, or cancel the program."